PracticeFoxyCode/practice/README.md

     histogram[month] += 1
 ```

-Note that the version with `get` sounds unnatural.
+Note that the version with `get` sounds unnatural when read out loud.

 ## Avoid Lengthy `if` Conditions